smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 let router = aws_smithy_http_server::routing::Router::new_rest_json_router(routes);
 ```

 Although an acceptable first step, putting logging middleware here is suboptimal - the `Router` allows a `tower::Layer` to be applied to the operation by using the [Router::layer](https://github.com/awslabs/smithy-rs/blob/main/rust-runtime/aws-smithy-http-server/src/routing/mod.rs#L146) method.
-This middleware will be applied _outside_ of the logging middleware and, as a result, will not be subject the span of any middleware.
-Therefore the `Router` must be changed to allow for middleware to be applied within the logging middleware rather than outside of it.
+This middleware will be applied _outside_ of the logging middleware and, as a result, will not be subject to the span of any middleware.
+Therefore, the `Router` must be changed to allow for middleware to be applied within the logging middleware rather than outside of it.

 This is a general problem, not specific to this proposal.
 For example, [Use Request Extensions](#use-request-extensions) must also solve this problem.